 Generally speaking, riding 10ft surfboards is easier than shortboards.
 Its size, length, and width offer more stability than shortboards can.
 More stability means more waves to catch.
 This is the reason that 10ft surfboards and other longboard lengths are recommended for beginners and kids.

 FAQs (Frequently Asked Questions)

 Q: Do I need to replace my surfboard for intermediate surfing?

 A: Surfboards don’t come cheap, so when people say there’s a certain surfboard for every expertise level, it can be daunting to think about buying a new one.
 The truth is, a lot of boards are well-suited to both beginners and immediate surfers.
-Most of what we have on the list cater to all skill levels.
+Most of what we have on the list caters to all skill levels.
 As long as your current surfboard falls into such a category and you can still ride with it, you can still refine your skills with it.

 - Most Expensive Longboard Surfboard Ever!

 - Longboards vs. Shortboards

 - Best Workouts for Surfing